Fishhead Rocketry Gooney Vector G Original Design / Scratch Built

 Summary:

 Con's: Some o' t' "spare parts" I used had been previously used as paint tubes which made fin attachment a challenge.
-T' pizza and win' ad that I used for t' transition be too thin and slick and wouldn't accept t' thin CA that I normally use t' beef cardstock up.
+T' pizza and win' ad that I used for t' transition was too thin and slick and wouldn't accept t' thin CA that I normally use t' beef cardstock up.

 comment Post a Comment